sharon088/Nodejs-mongo-helm/README.md

     * The `values.yaml` file serves as the single source of truth for all configuration values.
     * This centralizes configuration management, making it easier to customize and maintain the deployment.
     * It also allows for version control of configuration changes.

+## Conclusion

+This project demonstrates a comprehensive approach to deploying a modern application using Docker and Kubernetes with Helm.
+By utilizing a multi-stage Dockerfile, we created an efficient and secure container image.
+The Helm chart enabled us to deploy and manage both the application and MongoDB database with ease, providing flexibility and customization through the `values.yaml` file.
+The use of StatefulSets for MongoDB ensured data persistence and reliable updates, while Jobs facilitated automated testing.
+Environment variables and Kubernetes Services provided seamless connectivity and configuration management.
+This project showcases best practices for deploying microservices in a Kubernetes environment, emphasizing automation, scalability, and maintainability.